Stochastic Geometry Modeling of Cellular V2X Communication Over Shared Channels: System Model

 \subsection{Channel Model}

 A general power-law path-loss model is considered in which the signal power decays at the rate, $r^{-\alpha}$ with the propagation distance $r$, where $\alpha$ is the path-loss exponent.
-Due to the different propagation environments experienced in the V2B and V2V links, each type of link is given its own path-loss exponent, namely, $\alpha_b$ and $\alpha_{v}$, respectively.
-The small-scale channel fading is modeled as slow-flat Rayleigh fading, where its channel gain is assumed to be exponentially distributed with unit mean.
-All the channel gains are assumed to be independent of each other, independent of the spatial locations, symmetric, and are identically distributed (i.i.d.).
-For log normal shadowing, we have included the shadowing in a transparent way by using the displacement theorem given by \cite{baccelli2009stochastic} and method described by \cite{dhillon2014downlink}.
+Due to the different propagation environments experienced in the network and direct modes, each type of mode is given its own path-loss exponent, namely, $\alpha_b$ and $\alpha_{v}$, respectively.
+The small-scale channel fading is modeled as slow-flat Rayleigh fading {as used by \cite{guha2016cellular,choi2018analytical,tong2016stochastic,farooq2016stochastic,elsawy2014analytical,jeyarajreliability}}, where its channel gain is assumed to be exponentially distributed with unit mean.
+All the channel gains are assumed to be independent of each other, independent of the spatial locations, symmetric, and are identically distributed (i.i.d.). {We use Rayleigh fading for network and direct modes for its analytical tractability and this assumption is also the most popular in the literature to get closed-form expressions \cite{elsawy2013stochastic}.
+However, analytical expressions can be easily extended to interesting scenarios such as non-exponential fading\cite{choi2018analytical}.} For log normal shadowing, we have included the shadowing in a transparent way by using the displacement theorem given by \cite{baccelli2009stochastic,dhillon2014downlink}.